A Gift in Your Will

 The Courtauld Institute of Art is an exempt charity under the Exempt Charities Order 2002.
 Her Majesty’s Revenue and Customs have accepted that The Courtauld Institute of Art is a charity for tax purposes under the reference XR60596.
-This means that is perfectly possible to leave your gift directly to The Courtauld Institute of Art and, in common with all legacy gifts we receive, we guarantee to only use your gift where it was intended.
+This means your gift will be exempt from inheritance tax.

 I’d like to restrict my legacy to a specific area of The Courtauld’s work (for example a particular research project or the conservation of a particular painting).
 How can I do this?